calvinalkan/better-wordpress-hooks/README.md

 }
 ```

-When creating object events all arguments that should be passed to the constructor **have to be wrapped in an array**.
+When creating object events, all arguments that should be passed to the constructor **have to be wrapped in an array**.

 This will not work: